QinjieLin-NU/hw-artificial-life/README.md

 ## IV Run and Replay Result

-  To replay the reusult in the teaser gif:
+  To replay the result in the teaser gif:

   ```
   cd final